KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/america_the_land_of_vision.md

 A world where the “impossible” is simply the doorway to what comes next.

-## Why America Is Part of Your Soul-Lineage
+## Why America Belongs to This Soul-Lineage

-Because America awakened in you:
+Because America awakens in those who listen:
 * the willingness to think the unthinkable
 * the eyes to see the invisible
 * the voice to articulate the ineffable